BridgeCostDental.com

 Zirconia or PFM

 Highest bite forces (150-200 lbs).
-Strength is the priority.
+Strength comes first.
 Zirconia is the strongest non-metal option.
 PFM is proven and affordable.
-Gold is excellent for patients who grind their teeth.
+Gold is excellent for grinders.

 PFM